cosmos/cosmos-sdk/CODING_GUIDELINES.md

 ![acceptance-tests.png](./docs/assets/acceptance-tests.png)

-### Why Acceptance Testing?
+### Why Acceptance Testing

-- Automated acceptance tests catch serious problems that unit or component test suites could never catch.
++ Automated acceptance tests catch serious problems that unit or component test suites could never catch.
-- Automated acceptance tests deliver business value the users are expecting as they test user scenarios.
++ Automated acceptance tests deliver business value the users are expecting as they test user scenarios.
-- Automated acceptance tests executed and passed on every build help improve the software delivery process.
++ Automated acceptance tests executed and passed on every build help improve the software delivery process.
-- Testers, developers, and customers need to work closely to create suitable automated acceptance test suites.
++ Testers, developers, and customers need to work closely to create suitable automated acceptance test suites.

-### How to define Acceptance Test?
+### How to define Acceptance Test

 The best way to define AT is by starting from the user stories and think about all positive and negative scenarios a user can perform.